jekrch/comic-snaps/README.md

 HuggingFace and torchvision model weights are cached across runs.

+## Wiki integration

+The metadata script also maintains `artists.json` and `series.json`, seeded from distinct artist names and series titles in the gallery.
+When an entry includes a Wikipedia reference but has no description, the script fetches the introductory section of the linked article via the MediaWiki API and fills it in automatically.

 ## Sorting

 The gallery supports several sort modes exploring different notions of visual ordering: